aspiredu/django-safemigrate/README.rst

 * ``Safe.after_deploy``

   This migration is only safe to run after the code change is deployed.
-  This is the default that is applied if no ``safe`` property is given.
   For example, a migration that removes a field from a model.

 * ``Safe.always``